 A committee was appointed to advise the NT Minister for Essential Services on matters related to the program.

 For a list of services in your community, go to the Bushtel website.

 Homelands are remote areas where small populations of Aboriginal people live on lands they have traditional ownership or historical information.
 They are sometimes called outstations.

 There are about 500 homelands in the Northern Territory with a total of 2,400 homes.

 Around 10,000 people live on homelands, while others have a small family group.

 The Homelands Program contributes to the delivery of municipal and essential services.
 It also contributes to housing maintenance that supports people to live on homelands.

 The program does this by funding service providers to help homelands residents with municipal and essential services, and housing maintenance.

-To read more about how services are provided to homelands go to the Department of Housing and Community Development website.
+To read more about how services are provided to homelands, go to the Department of Territory Families, Housing and Communities website.